 A couple of millennia ago, God became a human baby.
 God Almighty, who has everything and does not need anything, turns into this bundle of joy, helpless without His parents.

 Why did God become human and needy?
-Why would He put Himself in such a position?
+Why would He put Himself in such a precarious position?

 I think we need to stop expecting anything conventional from the creative Godhead, the One who thought up the entire universe.
 It is in His nature to be extraordinary and solve problems with out-of-the-box thinking.

 A major problem was created a long time ago, when seeds of distrust were sown.
 A snake asked one simple question: “Did God really say?”
-This question threw us off permanently.
+This question threw us off.
 We started assuming things about God that were not true.
-Ever since, there has been fear, misinformation, and a lot of superstition.
+Ever since, there has been fear, misinformation and a whole lot of superstition.

-Our estrangement from God has caused a rift between Him and His creation on planet Earth.
+Our estrangement from God has caused a substantial rift.
 Death puts a stamp of futility on everything we hold dear.
 Our eternal God, on the other hand, is untouched by death and decay – and this is why we commonly think that He is out of touch with our reality.
 Well, quite the opposite is true.
 God empathizes with us, so much so, that He decided to walk in our shoes.
-The Son of God came to bridge the rift that had come between us and the Godhead.
+The Son of God came to bridge the rift that has come between us and our Creator.